qchenevier/MBA_memoire/doc/impulsion_macro.md

 Rarely do all the buyer groups a company sells to enjoy equal power.
 Segments usually exist within that industry that exercise less power (and that are therefore less price sensitive) than others.
 For example, the replacement market for most products is less price sensitive than the overall market [@Porter1979].

-As a rule, a company can sell to powerful buyers and still come away with above- average profitability only if it is a low-cost producer in its industry or if its product enjoys some unusual, if not unique, features.
+As a rule, a company can sell to Powerful Buyers and still come away with above- average profitability only if it is a low-cost producer in its industry or if its product enjoys some unusual, if not unique, features.
 If the company lacks a low cost position or a unique product, selling to everyone is self-defeating because the more sales it achieves, the more vulnerable it becomes.
 The company may have to muster the courage to turn away business and sell only to less potent customers [@Porter1979].

 #### Customization improved by reduced information asymmetry

 Increased Value from Information: the digital business context brings new opportunities to create value from information.
 Many firms are able to fine-tune their actions and personalize their offerings based on information about customer preferences.
 Democratization of content as well as the subsequent sharing, remixing, redistribution, and resyndication of content have caused dramatic power shifts in market channels and dis-intermediations that disrupt traditional sources of economic profits while creating fundamentally new sources of value [@Bharadwaj2013].

-### Operational Excellence disruption
+### Operational Excellence

-#### Operational Excellence focuses on optimization and cost-effectiveness
+#### Focus on Optimization & Price-performance ratio

-Operational excellence describes a specific strategic approach to the production and delivery of products and services.
+Operational Excellence describes a specific strategic approach to the production and delivery of products and services.
 The objective is to lead in price and convenience: to minimize overhead costs, to eliminate intermediate production steps, to reduce transaction and other "friction" costs, and to optimize business processes.
 They focus on delivering their products or services to customers at competitive prices and with minimal inconvenience [@Treacy1993].

 Dell outperformed by cutting dealers out of the distribution process, building to order rather than to inventory, fostering a disciplined, extremely low-cost culture [@Treacy1993].

 General Electric reinvented its operating model-the way it made, sold, and distributed appliances.
 GE introduced the "virtual inventory," a computer-based logistics system that allows stores to operate as though they had hundreds of ranges and refrigerators in the back room when in fact they have none at all.
 They have instantaneous access to GE's on-line order-processing to place orders for next-day delivery.
 Dealers have had to give up some independence from the supplier.
 Virtual inventory works better than real inventory for both dealers and customers and saves about 12% of distribution and marketing costs to GE.
 With Direct Connect, GE knows that vendors' orders are, in fact, actual sales to customers.
 GE links its order-processing system to other systems involved in forecasting demand and planning production and distribution.
 The company now, in effect, manufactures in response to customer demand instead of to inventory.
 It implemented automated inventory replenishment and invoice-less payments and integrated disparate logistics systems [@Treacy1993].

-Companies that have adopted a strategy of operational excellence also have built their operations around information systems that emphasize integration and low-cost transaction processing [@Treacy1993].
+Companies that have adopted a strategy of Operational Excellence also have built their operations around information systems that emphasize integration and low-cost transaction processing [@Treacy1993].

 One set of potential customers denes value within a matrix of price, convenience, and quality, with price the dominant factor.
 These customers are less particular about what they buy than they are about getting it at the lowest possible price and with the least possible hassle.
-The business that succeeds by serving these customers focuses on operational excellence [@Treacy1993].
+The business that succeeds by serving these customers focuses on Operational Excellence [@Treacy1993].

-#### Operational Excellence is hindered by Rivals jockeying for position and Powerful suppliers
+#### Foresee Rivals jockeying for position and Powerful suppliers

 Related primarily to 2 Porter's forces:
-- Jockeying for position
+- Rivals jockeying for position
 - Powerful suppliers

-##### Jockeying for position
+##### Rivals jockeying for position

 Rivalry among existing competitors takes the familiar form of jockeying for position-using tactics like price competition, product introduction, and advertising slugfests.
 Intense rivalry is related to the presence of a number of factors [@Porter1979]:
 - Competitors are numerous or are roughly equal in size and power.